-- The right to inspect and review the student’s education records within 45 days of the day the University receives a written request for access.
-A student should submit to the Office of Academic Records–Fordham University Enrollment Group at the Rose Hill Campus, the Lincoln Center Campus, or the Law School Registrar, if applicable, a written request that identifies the record(s) he or she wishes to inspect.
-The Office of Academic Records-Enrollment Group will make arrangements for access and notify the student of the time and place where the records may be inspected.
+- The right to inspect and review your education records within 45 days of the day Fordham University receives a written request for access.
+If you want to review your record, you should submit a request to the Office of Academic Records.
+Indicate the record(s) you wish to inspect.
+A University official will make arrangements for access and notify you of the time and place where the records may be inspected.

 U.S. Department of Education

 Washington, D.C.
 20202-5920

 Phone: 1-800-USA-LEARN (1-800-872-5327)